bayertom/simplifyContourLinesAXS/README.md

 	716660.5073158112 984236.7051947351 270.9
 	716660.2971106865 984236.7028892142 270.9
 	716659.8204298521 984236.5545886704 270.9

+All files in the destination folder, compliant with the user-defined buffer mask

+     +buff1=*buffer_B1*.csv

+are processed one by one.

 Upper part of the vertical buffer c(h + dh), dh = 0.1, h + dh = 271.1, file = 'buffer_B2_271.1_3.csv', example:
 The associated CSV file name contains its height (271.1) and unique id(3).